-Applicants should have either a medical degree from a recognised university; at least 2:1 honours degree in the cognate subjects or Physiotherapy, Sports Therapy or Osteopathy; or one of the following postgraduate awards; MSc Physiotherapy (Pre-Registration), MSc Sports Therapy or Master of Osteopathy (MOst).
+Applicants should have either a medical degree from a recognised university; at least an upper second class honours degree in the cognate subjects or Physiotherapy, Sports Therapy or Osteopathy.
+Other Allied Health Professionals interested will be considered on a case by basis.

 Months of entry